code4coin/001-SQL-Structured-Query-Language-/001 SQL FOR DATA ENGINEERS/001 Exercises/002 SQL SELECT AND FROM.md

-# SQL - SELECT and FROM
+# SQL - SELECT AND FROM
 ---
 ## KEYWORDS
 - **`SELECT`** – Choose the columns or expressions to return.